-I’m often asked about the relationship between Swimm documentation and standard code comments from a tactical perspective - I don’t think there’s a better way to explain this than through a functional tour of our IDE plugins.
-Let’s start with the ordinary - similar to what you might encounter every day:
+I’m often asked about the relationship between Swimm documentation and standard code comments from a tactical perspective.
+I don’t think there’s a better way to explain this than starting with Swimm's IDE plugins.

-When we browse code, we generally expect (or, pray for, depending on the circumstances) comments that summarize what a method or function does, what arguments and types of arguments it needs, and what it returns.
+When we browse code, we generally expect comments that summarize what a method or function does, what arguments and types of arguments it needs, and what it returns.
 Often, these kinds of comments are parsed to automatically produce reference documentation.
 But it often ends there, with the “what” explained, and perhaps a note on who to talk to if you have questions about it.

-Swimm documentation excels in bringing the how, why and when to engineers, and our IDE plugins make sure that this information is discoverable exactly when they need it.
-Just like in the example above, we see everything that we’re used to - but look - there’s a unit named “How The Assimilation State Machine Works” right at the point where you’re reading the code and might have questions:
+Swimm documentation excels in bringing the how, why and when to engineers, and our IDE plugins make sure that this information is discoverable exactly when they need it without context switching.

 With Swimm, you can open documentation right inside your IDE with our VS Code and IntelliJ plugins - without having to move to another place to write documentation.
 Swimm also lets you know if there are any inconsistencies between the doc that you’re reading and the code that it references.
 This doesn’t even begin to scratch the surface of what you can accomplish when your documentation, your code and your IDE are all in sync.